Claryamaoka/Claryamaoka/README.md

 # Clarice Yamaoka

 Hello guys,
-I'm currently working on Web Developer as an intern :smile:
+I'm currently working on Software Developer as an intern :smile:
  <br/> :sparkling_heart: I love to learn new things and I'm completely passionate about teaching others what I've learned
  <br/> :computer: I've been improving my knowledge in .Net
  <br/> :raising_hand: I'm really into technology, videogames, TV series and movies in general